 We have been a member of the benchmark collective for London street food, KERB, for 2 years, a 2012 British Street Food Awards finalist, one of The Independent‘s Top 50 Breakfast Spots in Britain and been noted in other such publications as The Guardian, The Telegraph, Time Out and others.

 Currently we can be found at KERB Kings Cross on Fridays and at other weekly, monthly and one-off markets, festivals and events.
-We are for hire for wedding catering or if you would like British streetfood at your event we would be delighted to oblige.
-For a sample of our menu please see below and contact us to discuss your requirements and for a customised quote.
+We are available for hire for wedding catering or if you would like British street food at your event we would be delighted to oblige.
+For a sample of our menu please click HERE and please don’t hesitate to contact us to discuss your requirements and for a customised quote.

 In keeping with the modern age, we can be contacted electronically at firstname.lastname@example.org and by telephone on 07779 794948.